Elise-Shen/Fish-Tank/Assignment1/codesmells.md

 After all, delete the switch statement and add method calls for 4 new methods

+### Explanation
+As a OOP language. java doesn't recommend the use of switch statements.
+If switch statements are scattered in different parts in the program, all the switch statements must be changed if a new condition is added.
+By extracting and moving method, the problem can be solved.

 ============================================================

-## Code Smell 3: Primitive Obsession
+## Code Smell 3: Dead Code

-### Code Smell Category: Bloaters
+### Code Smell Category: Dispensables

 ### List of classes and line numbers involved:
-FishTank.java, Line 14, Line 68, Line 69
+FishTank.java, Line 10, Line 12

 ### Description:
-Instead of using constants charWidth and charHeight, numbers are used directly instead
+variable <charWidth>, <charHeight> are not used after being defined

 ### Solution:
-Replace '6','10' at those location into 'charWidth','charHeight'
+Delete these 2 variables.

-### Explanation
+### Explanation:
-After the replacing, is much more convenient if the developer wants to change the value of width and height.
-The developer only need to update the value for charWidth and charHeight, instead of changing the numbers at different locations.
+Since the variables are unused, keeping them might cause confuses for other users.

 ============================================================